ggarra13/mrv2/docs/MISSING.md

 - Translations of the UI to different languages.
 - RED3D and Blackmagic RAW support.

-There are other features that have been deprecated:
+There are other features that have been deprecated and will *NOT* come back:

 - CTL and ICC support
 - ACESClip and AMF support